 History

-WHO regions expressed their interest in the structure and activities of the VHPB, resulting in a meeting on the prevention and control of viral hepatitis in Latin America and Brazil, organized in conjunction with the Brazilian Ministry of Health in Brasília, in March 2014.
+Countries in the WHO’s regions expressed their interest in the structure and activities of the VHPB, resulting in a meeting on the prevention and control of viral hepatitis in Latin America and Brazil, organized in conjunction with the Brazilian Ministry of Health in Brasília, in March 2014.

 – one technical meeting discussing a specific topic in the field of viral hepatatis prevention and control